rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Ready To Get Started

-![Benjamin Awerkamp – Utah Freelance Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg) {.w-40 .mb-4}
-I love helping small businesses in utah with website design and search engine optimization.
+I love entrepreneurship and working with small businesses.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
 I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
-I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.
+I would love to partner with you and help grow your business.

+![Benjamin Awerkamp – Utah Freelance Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg) {.w-40 .mb-4}

+**Benjamin Awerkamp** <br>
+Web Design Developer & Local SEO Specialist <br>
+Call or Text: [(385) 323-8130](tel:+13853238130) <br>
+Master's in Software Development <br>
+Bachelor's in Business Management

 ### Share a bit about your business and goals.